 Surfing in Northern California

 The California coastline abounds with surfing spots, several of which an hour away from San Francisco.
-The waves of Santa Cruz and Half Moon Bay are infamous, while Pacifica and Ocean Beach are suitable for intermediate surfers.
+The Santa Cruz and Half Moon Bay waves are infamous, while Pacifica and Ocean Beach are suitable for intermediate surfers.
 The water is usually much colder than in SouthCal, and there have been a couple of Great White shark attacks.
 Talk to local surfers and authorities for the latest update.

 Biking in Northern California

 Endless roads await, and it’s hard to narrow it down to a few selected options.
 But in our mind, a couple of top biking experiences in Northern California would include a Napa Valley bike ride combined with wine tasting, the 18-mile Monterey Bay Coastal Trail, and the 32-mile American River Trail from Sacramento.